Whether you have income or not, you must fill in your tax notice every year.

 You must declare only that part of your income (net taxable income) which exceeds the taxable limit.

-Income from your student job, summer job or any other salaried activity carried out in parallel with your studies may be subject to declaration.
-If you earned more than €5,318 (3 times the minimum wage) in 2024, and you were under 26 on January 1, 2024, income in excess of €5,318 must be declared.
+Income from your student job, summer job or any other paid activity carried out alongside your studies may be subject to declaration.

 What you need to know